santoshdannana/santoshdannana/readme.md

 - **RAG pipelines** using vector databases
 - Cloud deployments on **AWS** with **Docker**, **EKS**, and observability

-> "Real-world AI isn’t just about models—it's about shipping value at scale."
+> "Real-world AI isn’t just about models, it's about shipping value at scale."

 ---